-DISB# has an internal pull-down current source of 10μA.
+3. DISB# internal pull-down current source is 10 μA.

-Thermal Warning Flag
+Thermal Warning Flag (THWN#)

-The FDMF6705V provides a thermal warning flag (THWN) to warn of over-temperature conditions.
+The FDMF6706B provides a thermal warning flag (THWN#) to advise of over-temperature conditions.
 The thermal warning flag uses an open-drain output that pulls to CGND when the activation temperature (150°C) is reached.
-The THWN output returns to a high-impedance state once the temperature falls to the reset temperature (135°C).
-For use, the THWN output requires a pull-up resistor, which can be connected to VCIN.
-THWN does NOT disable the DrMOS module.
+The THWN# output returns to high-impedance state once the temperature falls to the reset temperature (135°C).
+The THWN# output requires a pull-up resistor, which can be connected to VCIN.
+THWN# does NOT disable the DrMOS module.

-Figure 23.
+Figure 24.
 THWN Operation

-3-State PWM Input
+Three-State PWM Input

-The FDMF6705V incorporates a 3-state PWM input gate drive design.
-The 3-state gate drive has both logic HIGH level and LOW level, along with a 3-state shutdown window.
-When the PWM input signal enters and remains within the 3-state window for a defined hold-off time ($t{D_HOLD\text{-}OFF}$), both GL and GH are pulled LOW.
-This feature enables the gate drive to shut down both high-and low-side MOSFETs to support features such as phase shedding, which is a common feature on multiphase voltage regulators.
+The FDMF6706B incorporates a three-state 3.3 V PWM input gate drive design.
+The Three-state gate drive has both logic HIGH level and LOW level, along with a 3-state shutdown window.
+When the PWM input signal enters and remains within the three-state window for a defined hold-off time ($t{D_HOLD-OFF}$), both GL and GH are pulled LOW.
+This feature enables the gate drive to shut down both high-and low-side MOSFETs to support features such as phase shedding, a common feature on multi-phase voltage regulators.

-Operation when Exiting 3-State Condition
+Exiting Three-State Condition

-When exiting a valid 3-state condition, the FDMF6705V design follows the PWM input command.
-If the PWM input goes from 3-state to LOW, the low side MOSFET is turned on.
-If the PWM input goes from 3-state to HIGH, the high-side MOSFET is turned on.
-This is illustrated in Figure 24.
-The FDMF6705V design allows for short propagation delays when exiting the 3-state window (see Electrical Characteristics).
+When exiting a valid three-state condition, the FDMF6706B design follows the PWM input command.
+If the PWM input goes from three-state to LOW, the low-side MOSFET is turned on.
+If the PWM input goes from 3-state to HIGH, the high-side MOSFET is turned on, as illustrated in Figure 25.
+The FDMF6706B design allows for short propagation delays when exiting the three-state window (see Electrical Characteristics).